 Radio group Preview

 Radio groups let people select a single item from a short list.
+Use them in layouts that offer enough space to list up to five options or if it's important to view all options at once.

-Use radio groups in layouts that offer enough space to list up to five options, or if it's important to view all options at once.
 If there isn't enough space, try a dropdown instead.
-If you need to let people select more than one option, try checkboxes.
+If you need to let people select more than one option, use checkboxes.
 To let them immediately turn a setting on or off, try a switch.

 Behavior